 Nelson’s Ice Cream | 454 Snelling Ave S, St Paul

 The scoop: Look forward to an incredible amount of ice cream for your money.
 I only had enough cash on me for a kid’s scoop (no credit cards accepted when we visited) and as the girl kept piling the scoops on, I thought she had misheard me and was about to hand over a triple.
 Four kids and one hungry mom were completely satisfied with that sole kiddie scoop for $3.50.
 Tip: ask for two flavors in a single order; so many great ones to choose from!

 Cold Front | 490 Hamline Ave S, St Paul

 The scoop: Visit Cold Front not for a bargain, but for delicious, inventive flavors (“This $&@!
 Just Got Serious”, for instance, is a divine salted caramel flavor with sea salt fudge and cashews) and the old-fashioned soda fountain feel.
 The kids and I recently treated ourselves to two of their “Snowball Flights” – each one includes four mini-cones ($4.75).

 The scoop: The drugstore opened in 1922 and still retains an old-timey charm much due to the soda fountain at the front.
-It’s a family tradition to bring the kids each summer for a scoop in a tulip dish (prices evoke a different era, as well).
+It’s a family tradition to bring the kids each summer for a scoop in a tulip dish.
+Though it’s been many years since the cones cost a quarter, the prices still evoke a different era — and are generous enough to split.
 Grab a nickel cup of coffee as well.